Note: This video was made using an older version of the software.

 Another option is to use a standalone Sermon Guides section.
 This can be a very useful approach if you want to link a quick-look sermon capability into your study layout.

-Open the Guide section from the Guides Menu, ensuring you select the one from the Bible Reference Guides area:
+Open the Guide section from the Guides/Workflows Menu, ensuring you select the one from the Bible Reference Guides area:

 Then add it to a Link Set with the Bible you are using for study: